 Dr. Cheng Yu-Tung (forth from the left) attended the cheque presentation ceremony cum thank you luncheon hosted by Dr. Chui Sai-On, Chief Executive of the Macao SAR and Chancellor of the University of Macau (centre) at the Macao Government Headquarters.
 Also attended the ceremony were: Dr. Tam Chon-Weng, Chief of the Office of the Chief Executive; Mr. Kent Wong Siu-Kee, Director of Chow Tai Fook; Dr. Tse Chi-Wai, Founding Member of and Chair of the Executive Committee of University of Macau Development Foundation (UDMF); Dr. Lam Kam-Seng, Founding Member of UMDF; Prof. Simon Ho, Acting Rector of the University of Macau, etc.

-In October, Ms. Sonia Cheng Chi-Man (fourth from left) officiated at the signing ceremony on the donation for the Medical Science Building at the Tsinghua University on behalf of the Foundation.
+In December, Ms. Sonia Cheng Chi-Man officiated at the signing ceremony on the donation for the Medical Science Building at the Tsinghua University on behalf of the Foundation.
 The donation helped improving the teaching and research environment of the Medical School, while supporting the institution to nurture medical talents and empowering medical researches.

 In January, The Chinese University of Hong Kong (CUHK) celebrated the grand opening of the first teaching hotel in Hong Kong for fostering hospitality and tourism professionals with a global perspective.
 The teaching building, Cheng Yu Tung Building, was named after Dr. Cheng Yu-Tung’s in appreciation of his contribution to CUHK over the years.